JohnSnowLabs/spark-nlp/docs/en/annotator_entries/Yake.md

 The algorithm makes use of the position of a sentence and token.
 Therefore, to use the annotator, the text should be first sent through a Sentence Boundary Detector and then a tokenizer.

-See the parameters section for tweakable parameters to get the best result from the annotator.

 Note that each keyword will be given a keyword score greater than 0 (The lower the score better the keyword).
 Therefore to filter the keywords, an upper bound for the score can be set with `setThreshold`.